 IoT solutions are becoming an increasingly important part of many businesses’ day-to-day operations – and their plans for the future.
-To better understand this trend, Microsoft commissioned the 2020 IoT Signals report.
+To better understand IoT trends, Microsoft commissioned the 2020 IoT Signals report.
 For the report, 3,000 decision-makers from a range of industries and countries were interviewed about IoT usage at the enterprise organisations that they work for.

 This year’s report reveals how IoT use is both rapidly diversifying and becoming more commonplace.
 IoT solutions continue to be implemented across a growing range of industry use cases, making them more integral to companies than ever.
 Ninety per cent of IoT decision makers said they believe IoT is critical to their company’s continued success, and 64 per cent said they plan to implement even more IoT solutions in the future.

-The report also provides a unique look at how the COVID-19 pandemic has accelerated IoT projects and investments.
+This IoT study also provides a unique look at how the COVID-19 pandemic has accelerated IoT adoption and investments.
 Thirty one per cent of organisations reported plans to increase investment in IoT due to COVID-19, while just 16 per cent reported plans to decrease their IoT investments.

-Read the full report to explore all key IoT trends and in-depth insights into commercial and industrial IoT implementations and adoption drivers.Get the 2020 IoT Signals report
+Read the full report to explore all key IoT trends and in-depth insights into commercial and industrial IoT adoption and implementation drivers.Get the 2020 IoT Signals report